Skip to Main Content

 Finding the best organization for your specific area and needs is important.
 Below is a list of fully accredited organizations, programs and grants that can help.
 For a geographical search of all accredited service dog organizations, visit Assistance Dogs International and enter your exact geographical location.

-• Adopt: If you don’t qualify for full financial assistance, you can adopt your dog and utilize a certified independent trainer to offset some of the larger costs associated with using one organization for adopting, training and caring for a dog.
-Note that there is no guarantee that your dog may be trainable.
-You may want to speak to an expert before choosing a breed.
+• Adopt: If you don’t qualify for full financial assistance, you can adopt your dog and use a certified independent trainer.
+This can help to offset some of the larger costs that come with relying on one organization for the entire process.
+But remember that there’s no guarantee of training success with your dog.
+Speak to an expert or to your care team before selecting a breed.

 • Seek help from an organization: If you need pet financial aid, several organizations and resources offer assistance for pet owners who need help with vet bills and other expenses.
 Check out the Humane Society website for more information.